 As we can see, stress can be physically and emotionally draining.
 The fatigue can cause inactivity, the cortisol can cause fat to build up around the midsection, and the higher insulin levels as your blood sugar drops to can cause cravings for sugary, fatty, unhealthy foods… the ultimate trifecta when you’re trying to lose weight.

-But that doesn’t have to be the case.
-With so many ways of trying to manage the stress in our lives, by implementing even just one of the above mentioned tools which resonate with you the most, you’ll become more in control of your stress levels and therefore empowering you to begin to mitigate the effects stress can have on your weight and body.
+But with so many ways of trying to manage the stress in our lives, by implementing even just one of the above mentioned tools which resonate with you the most, you’ll become more in control of your stress levels and therefore empowering you to begin to mitigate the effects stress can have on your weight and body.